In this post, we set out our intentions for rolling out the recently announced Zimbra 8.8 release onto our shared Zimbra hosting platform.

 We’re working with Zimbra to see whether they can create a modification to Zimbra to allow two platforms to co-exist under the same host name.
 We’re also evaluating other migration methods.
 Once we have arrived at the final solution, we’ll share the plans here.

-Posted on December 14th, 2017 and last modified on June 21st, 2018.
+Posted on December 14th, 2017 and last modified on October 23rd, 2024.